xbeat/Machine-Learning/README.md

 The Hyperbolic Tangent (Tanh) is a popular activation function in neural networks.
 It's an S-shaped curve that maps input values to output values between -1 and 1.
 Tanh is often preferred over the logistic sigmoid function because it's zero-centered, which can help in certain neural network architectures.

+## Binary Classification Loss Functions

+Binary Cross-Entropy Loss Function

+Binary cross-entropy loss, also known as log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.
+It quantifies the difference between predicted probability distributions for binary classification tasks by calculating how uncertain our prediction is compared to the true label.

 ## Detecting and Mitigating Model Drift

 Understanding Model Drift